Grand Canyon Massacre: Plot

-Wes Evans has completed his quest in finding and killing the Slade brothers, who have murdered his father, the sheriff of Arriba Mesa.
+Wes Evans has completed his quest in finding and killing the Slade brothers, who murdered his father, the sheriff of Arriba Mesa.
 Returning home, Wes is stopped by a large amount of gunmen in Butte Canyon, whose presence is a mystery.
 Wes escapes and returns home to Arriba Mesa.
 The judge offers him the job as sheriff and Cooley, the holder of the office and a friend of Wes, is anxious to step down.
 Wes however only wants to settle down, but when he learns that his love Nancy (who believed Wes to be dead) has married Tully Dancer, he decides to leave again.

 However he is drawn into the ongoing range war between the Dancer family and Harley Whitmore.
 When learning that the Dancers have called in an outlaw gang led by the notorious Flake Manson and his brothers, the gang that Wes escaped from, Whitmore acts quickly and rides with a large body of men against the Dancer ranch.
-They are ambushed by Tully Dancer’s men at a pass and the groups entrench against each other.
+They are ambushed by Tully Dancer's men at a pass and the groups entrench against each other.
 Wes, who worries for Nancy, negotiates a truce: Whitmore will refrain from pushing through and the Dancers will send off the Manson gang.
-Tully and his father decide to secretly offer Flake Manson more money to get him to act, even if this endangers the life of Tully’s brother Clay, who is sent to Whitmore as a hostage for the truce.
+Tully and his father decide to secretly offer Flake Manson more money to get him to act, even if this endangers the life of Tully's brother Clay, who is sent to Whitmore as a hostage for the truce.

 Wes and Cooley arrest the other Manson brothers that are in town, one of them when he tries to rape Nancy.
-However, Tully finds Flake and they besiege the prison and leave men to hold Wes pinned while they attack Whitmore’s force.
+However, Tully finds Flake and they besiege the prison and leave men to hold Wes pinned while they attack Whitmore's force.
 Wes and Cooley (with the help of Nancy) manage to trick the men into revealing themselves and kill them, but Cooley dies too.
 Wes convinces the townspeople to take sides and ride to the pass.
 Tully and Flake, who had Whitmore between two fires, now suffer the same fate.
 Wes kills Flake and Tully escapes with Wes in hot pursuit.

 Tully tries to set fire to the disputed grassland, but he is killed by Fred, a farmer who earlier had lost a leg in the range war.
 Wes arrives with the corpse of Tully just in time to stop Whitmore from hanging Clay.
 Wes will stay on as sheriff, with Nancy by his side.